Evidence Level

 Benefits

-Cardiovascular concerns — Bolland controversy
+Cardiovascular concerns — supplements vs dietary

-Pregnancy supplementation — preeclampsia prevention
+Pregnancy supplementation for preeclampsia prevention

 Muscle function and neuromuscular signaling

 Calcium plays a central role in excitation-contraction coupling at the neuromuscular junction — sarcoplasmic reticulum calcium release directly drives muscle contraction.
 Adequate serum calcium is essential for normal muscle function.
 Hypocalcemia causes tetany, cramps, and numbness.
-Most people maintain serum calcium tightly through bone storage even with inadequate dietary intake — supplementation rarely fixes muscle symptoms in healthy adults.
+Most people maintain serum calcium tightly through bone storage even with inadequate dietary intake — supplementation rarely fixes muscle symptoms in otherwise healthy adults.

 Dental health and tooth structure